Felipe1990/Moon/_posts/2018-07-06-RSelenium.md

 ## 2. Installing RSelenium

-Although RSelenium has been (removed from CRAN)[https://github.com/ropensci/RSelenium/issues/172], previous working versions can be installed from the archive.
+Although RSelenium has been [removed from CRAN](https://github.com/ropensci/RSelenium/issues/172), previous working versions can be installed from the archive.

 Running the following code in R should install all what is needed (in R).